 About the author

-Chris Schimkat is an SEO and digital marketing consultant from Code Digital, a Brisbane-based agency who specialise in SEO, AdWords, Display Advertising and Social Media Marketing.
+Chris Schimkat is an SEO Specialist from Alpha Digital, a Brisbane and Sydney-based digital agency.
+He specialises in SEO, AdWords, Display Advertising and Social Media Marketing.